Red Jujubes

 Native to Southeastern China and parts of Australia.
 They are also now cultivated in many places and can be found growing in Southern Europe and parts of the Southern United States.

-Parts Most Frequently Used: Fruit, Seeds, Leaves
+Parts Most Frequently Used: Fruit, Seed, Leaf

 Flavors/Temps: Sweet, Neutral to Slightly Warm